ttlion/sdtDBN/README.md

 The argument **-fromFile**, when given, will get the sdtDBN object from the file with the name given in this argument.
 For example, if specified **-fromFile obj_example_in.txt**, the program reads the sdtDBN object from the file **obj_example_in.txt**, ignoring, if given, all other program arguments related to sdtDBN structure and parameter learning.

-To get an example regarding storing and reading an sdtDBN from a file, check **Example 6**.
+To get an example regarding storing and reading an sdtDBN from a file, check [Example 6][ex6].

 ## Illustrative examples

 The Illustrative example provided next were already mentioned in the explanations of the proper input files.
 The examples cover the following situations:

-1. [Example 1][ex1] shows how to learn an sdtDBN from input data;
+1. [Example 1][ex1] illustrates how to learn an sdtDBN from input data;
 2. [Example 2][ex2] allows to understand how to make inference on desired attributes;
 3. [Example 3][ex3] presents how to estimate a trajectory of all attributes;
 4. [Example 4][ex4] is the combination of Examples 2 and 3;
 5. [Example 5][ex5] offers a situation where the sdtDBN is learned with restrictions
-6. [Example 6][ex6] demonstrates how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file
+6. [Example 6][ex6] shows how to store an sdtDBN in a file and how to retrieve an sdtDBN stored in a file

 ### Example 1: Learning a sdtDBN with dynamic and static attributes
 [ex1]: #example-1-learning-a-sdtdbn-with-dynamic-and-static-attributes